geovannyAvelar/lukla/README.md

 # Lukla
 Lukla is an API to create heightmaps based on SRTM30 digital elevation model.

+This program is pretty incomplete yet.
+I need to write unit tests and add some features.

 ![heigtmap](https://user-images.githubusercontent.com/7998054/216774590-7bf1eeb4-72a1-4731-8b60-4e09ed329f2d.png)